 More About This Breed

-Since the Sphynx is known for being hairless they are often of interest to people allergic to cats.
+Since the Sphynx is known for being hairless, like the bambino, they are often of interest to people allergic to cats.
 But this cat breed is actually not hypoallergenic.
 Sphynxes produce Fel d1, the allergenic protein in a cat’s saliva, and skin secretions that causes allergic reactions.

 The Sphynx is naturally warmer than most cats.
 The average feline internal temperature is 99.5 to 102.5 degrees.
 But the Sphynx has an internal temperature four degrees higher to make up for their lack of fur.
 This makes them even better cuddlers since they can feel a bit like a heated pillow.